What is a financial assistance bursary?

 What if I am receiving government assistance from a province other than Ontario?

-If you are receiving government assistance from a province other than Ontario, submit a copy of your Student Loan Notice of Assessment or Notification of Award with your application letter.
+If you are receiving government assistance from a province other than Ontario, submit a copy of your Student Loan Notice of Assessment or Notifications of Awards with your application letter.

 Can I receive more than one bursary based on my financial need?